Glasgow, Clyde Auditorium

 Like Dylan, the band rarely look out into the audience, too involved in watching what they’re playing, watching each other, and watching Dylan for the cues on where to go.
 Precisely where a song will end is by no means predetermined.
 Endings can be, and are, left ragged.
 Improvised call-and-response interplays open up within the long groove fields of the songs, particularly between Dylan’s piano and Charlie Sexton’s hotwired lead guitar, and they shift and change from show to show.

-How alive it is becomes clear on the second night, the standout night of the Glasgow run, when the energy levels, and the intensity of everything happening onstage seem to get kicked up by several per cent, and Dylan’s vision of a place where Duke Ellington, Hoagy Carmichael and Howlin’ Wolf meet is most strongly articulated.
+How alive it is becomes clear on the second night, the standout night of this Glasgow run, when the energy levels, and the intensity of everything happening onstage seem to get kicked up by several per cent, and Dylan’s vision of a place where Hoagy Carmichael, Howlin’ Wolf and Hank Williams meet is most strongly articulated.

 He stretches his voice a lot more this night, at some points leaving his current growlin’ wolf mode to venture into something like the higher registers of old.
 The back and forth with Sexton sparkles through a spiralling, countryfied “Tangled Up In Blue,” a song that is forever on the road, still changing and aging with Dylan continuing to edit and rewrite the lyrics as he goes.
 Similarly, when we arrive at an exquisite “Simple Twist Of Fate,” we find things have changed.
 The object of desire in the song now tells the abandoned lover, “You should’ve met me back in ’58…”